Agriculture, Horticulture, Forestry, Food, Nutrition and Consumer Sciences. July 2016 revision.

 Mature students (21 years of age or over) working in agriculture and without evidence of the above qualifications, will be required to demonstrate enthusiasm and aptitude for higher level study, and have the support of their managers for linking their education with their work activities.
 Where mature students do not have standard academic qualifications but are able to demonstrate considerable vocational experience and transferable skills, their applications will be viewed on an individual basis to assess suitability.
 All students in his category will be required to attend an interview and may be asked to submit a piece of work to confirm their ability to undertake the programme.

 Any applicant who has not received certification for prior learning experiences, but has worked within the discipline, will also be considered.
-Acceptable work-based experience could include one, or a combination of several, of the following: herd management, young-stock management, allied industries such as nutrition, breeding or advisory services.
+Acceptable work-based experience could include one, or a combination of several, of the following: herd, flock or crop management, young-stock management, allied industries such as nutrition, breeding or advisory services.

-It would normally be expected that all entrants on to the programme will currently be employed in the agricultural sector.
+It would normally be expected that entrants to this programme will be currently employed in the agricultural industry.

-The subject benchmark statements state that degree programmes in agriculture and related disciplines should develop the students knowledge and understanding of crop and animal production methods, and the underpinning scientific, economic and business principles (para 2.15).
+The subject benchmark statements state that degree programmes in agriculture should develop the students knowledge and understanding of crop and animal production methods and the underpinning scientific, economic, environmental and business principles (para 2.15).

-Animal production methods, focussing on dairy cattle, are covered in the Dairy Production Systems module with further development of specific aspects of animal production in the Animal Welfare, Farm Animal Nutrition and Animal Health modules.
+Animal production methods are covered in the Principles of Livestock Production module, with further development of specific areas in the Animal Welfare, Farm Animal Nutrition and Animal Health modules.

-Environmental aspects of agricultural activity are explored in the Agriculture & the Environment module.
-While economic and business principles are considered in every module, they are comprehensively explored in specialist business modules at both Level 4 and Level 5.
+Environmental aspects of agricultural activity are explored in the Agriculture & the Environment modules.
+While economic and business principles are considered in every module, they are comprehensively explored in specialist business modules at both level 4 and level 5.

 In all subject areas students will be expected to gain understanding of the current concepts, theories and models, and to be able to identify gaps in both their own knowledge and in published research.
-At level 4 they will be required to consider their own business or farming practice, and the scientific principles underlying their farming practice.
-At level 5 students will consider local, regional and global aspects of the dairy industry (para 3.6).
+At level 4 they will be required to consider their own business and farming practice and the scientific principles underlying their farming practice.
+At level 5 students will consider local, regional and global aspects of the agricultural industry (para 3.6).

-Analytical, data interpretation and communication skills (para 5.6.3 and 5.6.4) will be developed through all modules, with these skills being initially developed at level 4 through teaching and formative assessment methods, and enhanced at level 5 particularly in the planning, interpretation and presentation of their research project.
-It is anticipated that the majority of source material used for assignment completion will be from on-line sources such as e-books and e-journals, thus enhancing digital literacy (para 5.6.5).
-The project module will also require self-management skills which will be demonstrated through planning workload and meeting deadlines (para 5.6.7).
-Interpersonal and teamwork skills (para 6.6.6) will be developed through use of formative group tasks during lectures and will be assessed via their work placement reports & employer feedback.
+Analytical, data interpretation and communication skills (para 5.6.3 and 5.6.4) will be developed through all modules, with these skill being initially developed at level 4 through teaching and formative assessment methods, and enhanced at level 5, particularly in the planning, interpretation and presentation of their research project.
+It is anticipated that the majority of source material used for assignment completion will be sources from on-line sources such as e-journals and e-books, thus enhancing students digital literacy (para 5.6.5).
+The project module will also require self management skills will need to be demonstrated through planning workload and meeting deadlines (para 5.6.7).
+Interpersonal and teamwork skills (para 6.6.6) will be developed through the use of formative group tasks during lectures, and will be assessed via their work placement reports & employer feedback.